bitwarden/help/_articles/features/attachments.md

 {% callout warning %}
 **A note on Attachments created after May 11, 2021**:

 As a result of an Attachment upgrade, Attachments uploaded on the newest clients cannot be opened on older client versions.
-If you find you're unable to access a recently-created Attachment, upgrade your client to the newest version (**Hint:** The Cloud Web Vault is *always* on the newest version.)
+If you find you're unable to access a recently-created Attachment, upgrade your client to the newest version. (**Hint:** The Cloud Web Vault is *always* on the newest version.)

+**Frozen or legacy client versions**, including the Safari 13 (or earlier) macOS Desktop App & App Extension, will not support accessing these attachments.
 {% endcallout %}

 ## View an Attachment